Removal and installation the oil pan

 Attention.

-2. Apply silicone sealant to the lip of the oil pan on the inside of the bolt holes as shown.
+2. Apply silicone sealant to the edge of the oil pan on the inside of the bolt holes as shown in the figure.

-4. Tighten the oil pan bolts as shown.
+4. Tighten the oil pan mounting bolts as shown in the figure.

-6. Tighten all the oil pan mounting bolts in the sequence shown in the figure to a torque of 8-11 Nm.
+6. Tighten all oil pan mounting bolts in the sequence shown in the figure to a torque of 8-11 Nm.

-12. Check engine oil level.
+12. Check the engine oil level.